Ocean cruising in Antarctica

 Look out for wildlife

 Despite its subpolar temperatures, the Antarctic is alive with splendid wildlife, from the penguin and albatross colonies of the Falkland Islands to the sea lions and elephant seals of South Georgia Island.
 Two bird species, the Cobb's Wren and the Falkland Flightless Steamer Duck, are both unique to the Falklands.
-Antarctica is also a particularly fantastic spot for whale watching.
+Regardless of your choice in a luxury Antarctica cruise or a classic, your Antarctic cruise cost will be worth it as you uncover fantastic spots for whale watching.
 Prime locations for seeing humpback and minke whales include the Drake Passage crossing and Wilhelmina Bay.
 Along the Lemaire Channel you might also catch a glimpse of orca whales or dolphins.

 Cruise the Antarctic Sound

 Sailing through the hauntingly quiet Antarctic Sound – a labyrinthine body of water covered in a patchwork of thick icebergs – is an eerie but unforgettable experience for cruisers.
 These massive chunks of ice pepper the water after breaking off from the ice shelves which line the Weddell Sea.
-In this area, you will also see swathes of Adélie penguin colonies and in the southwest of the Sound, you will spot the million-year-old volcano, Brown Bluff.
+As you cruise around the Antarctic area, you will also see swathes of Adélie penguin colonies and in the southwest of the Sound, you will spot the million-year-old volcano, Brown Bluff.

 Go dog sledding

-In the town of Ushuaia in Argentina, dog sledding is a popular activity.
+When you cruise to Antarctica, you will be in for a treat when you arrive in the town of Ushuaia in Argentina as dog sledding is a popular activity.
 Nunatak Adventure at Tierra Mayor takes adrenaline-seeking travellers on a thrilling dog sled ride through the valleys.
-On board a traditional sled you can go speeding through the ancient forests of Valle de Lobos seated behind a pack of adorable huskies.
+Onboard a traditional sled you can go speeding through the ancient forests of Valle de Lobos seated behind a pack of adorable huskies.

 Experience sea-kayaking or scuba-diving